VORTEX HEATING IN PRESSURE REGULATION

 The actual free of charge vortex cooling load can be utilized (via glycol loop) for industrial applications in proximity to the gas pressure regulation facility.

-The field of application of this UVI gas pressure regulation and thermal conditioning technique includes, but is not limited to:
+The field of application of this UVI gas pressure regulation and thermal conditioning technique is:

--Pressure To Power installation equipped with Energy Generating Devices analysis (Turbo Expander, Gas Let Down Pressure Generator, Expansion Engine, etc.) operating at natural gas pressure regulating facilities (pressure regulation station- PRS or wellhead
+- Pressure To Power installation equipped with Energy Generating Devices: (Turbo Expander, Gas Let Down Pressure Generator, Expansion Engine, etc.) operating at natural gas pressure regulating facilities (pressure regulation station - PRS or wellhead

 A multi-run high flow Vortex Pressure Regulation Station